Sobayel/Sobayel/README.md

 #### Web Developer

 #### About me:
-Hello..!
-Assalamualaikum everyone,  I am Sobayel, a passionate developer with a keen interest in Web Development.
+Assalamualaikum everyone..!
+I am Sobayel, a passionate developer with a keen interest in Web Development.
 I enjoy solving project construction problems.
 I believe in constantly learning and always improving my skills and knowledge.
 I always try to make sure that the client is satisfied and understands everything.
 My dream is to become a good Web Developer.

 #### Skills:
 ![HTML](https://img.shields.io/badge/-HTML5-333333?style=flat&logo=html5)